mobeso/cmgtools-lite/TTHAnalysis/python/plotter/wz-run3/README.md

 # WZ Run3 analysis folder
+## Disclaimer
+Every script must be run from the root folder, i.e., `wz-run3`.
+Otherwise there will be import problems.

 ## Logistics
 ### Important paths
- * nanoAODv10 of Run3 MC and data is stored in: `/pool/phedex/nanoAODv10/27sep2022/`
-    * Postprocess trees are stored in `/beegfs/data/nanoAODv10/wz/trees/`
  * nanoAODv11 of Run3 MC and data is stored in: `/beegfs/data/nanoAODv11/30march2023/`
    * Postprocess trees are stored in `/beegfs/data/nanoAODv11/wz/trees/`

 ## Generate config files to run postprocessing over MC or data
-For that you can write a CFG file and store it under the `cfgs` folder.
-Then you can use the `create_sample_cfg.py` script to automatically write the CFG as follows:
+Use the `create_sample_cfg.py` script to automatically write the CFG as follows:
 ```
 # For nanoAODv11
 # MC 2022
-python3 create_sample_cfg.py
+python3 create_sample_cfg.py -w

-# MC 2022EE
-python3 create_sample_cfg.py --year 2022EE
+python3 create_sample_cfg.py --year 2022EE -w
 # Data 2022
-python3 create_sample_cfg.py --isData
+python3 create_sample_cfg.py --isData -w

-# Data 2022EE
-python3 create_sample_cfg.py --isData --year 2022EE
+python3 create_sample_cfg.py --isData --year 2022EE -w
 ```
+This reads `cfgs/datasets_cfg.py` and uses the metadata in there to generate postprocessing config files.
+If the option `-w` is not given, then a printout summarizing all the samples that are used will appear in the prompt.

 ## How to run the postprocessing
 This step basically runs over raw nanoAOD and performs:
  1. An skimming that keeps only 2 same-sign lepton events.
  2. When running over data, it removes trigger overlap between datasets.
  3. Adds a few branches for dataset metadata (cross sections, a tag that identifies data or mc, etc...)
+ 4. Run3 Lepton MVA evaluation.

 **For MC**
 ```